LeCAD-PEG/SOLPS-GUI/doc/source/gui/index.rst

    that purpose data from multiple runs is stored in the IMAS database;
    allowing also inclusion of a SOLPS actor in Kepler workflows.
-The new *UAL Edge reader plugin* for ParaView delivers essentially the same visualisation and analysis possibilities as the *Catalyst* instrumentation, shown in :numref:`fig-runs-8`, except that it allows post-processing of multiple runs in one window at once and *comparative views*.
+The new *UAL Edge reader plugin* for ParaView delivers essentially the same visualization and analysis possibilities as the *Catalyst* instrumentation, shown in :numref:`fig-runs-8`, except that it allows post-processing of multiple runs in one window at once and *comparative views*.
 The PDM for *edge profiles* IDS allows comparison with experimental data and other codes too.
-The grid and mapped field data is modelled with *General Grid Description*  (GGD) that is used within EU-IM and ITER community as a common way to describe grids.
+The grid and mapped field data is modeled with *General Grid Description*  (GGD) that is used within EU-IM and ITER community as a common way to describe grids.
 For the converting existing results, stored as Edge CPO a utility *cpo2ids* was written as part of the GUI to allow transition